-- () Use a pea-sized amount of stool sample and suspend in 550 $\mu L$ of PBS. - (3) To avoid clogging the pipette tips with solid particles, centrifuge for 5 seconds at 500 $\times$ g. - Solution of viral RNA, alternatively, use a PBS/STAR Buffer mixture (1:1 mixture) to suspend stool samples.
-This may reduce possible inhibition in downstream applications. - (2) Transfer the appropriate volume of supernatant into a fresh 1.5 mL tube.
+- 1 Use a pea-sized amount of stool sample and suspend in 550 μL of PBS. - \bigcirc To avoid clogging the pipette tips with solid particles, centrifuge for 5 seconds at 500 \times g. - For the isolation of viral RNA, alternatively, use a PBS/STAR Buffer mixture (1:1 mixture) to suspend stool samples.
+This may reduce possible inhibition in downstream applications. - Transfer the appropriate volume of supernatant into a fresh 1.5 mL tube.